fractus-io/keras-tutorial/README.md

 #### Compile Model

-Now model is deﬁned, so we can compile it.
+Once model is deﬁned, we can compile it.
-Compiling the model uses the eﬃcient numerical libraries under the covers (the so-called back-end) such as **Theano** or **TensorFlow**.
-The back-end automatically chooses the best way to represent the network for training and making predictions to run on your hardware.

 Training a network means ﬁnding the best set of weights to make predictions for this problem.
-When compiling, we must specify some  properties required when training the network.
+When compiling, we must specify some properties which are required during training of the network.

-First argument is **Optimizer**, this is nothing but the algorithm you wanna use to find optimal set of weights.
+First argument is **Optimizer**, this is algorithm you wanna use to find optimal set of weights.
 During model definition phase we already initialized weights, but now we are applying some sort of algorithm which will optimize weights in turn making out Neural Network more powerful.
 This algorithm is **Stochastic Gradient Descent(SGD)**.
 Among several types of **SGD** algorithm the one which we will use is **Adam**.